The Pros and Cons of Pessary Use

 No Pessary?
 No Problem

-FemiCushion provides safe and effective prolapse relief for women who are unable to use pessaries or wish to avoid them.
+For women who are not suitable for pessary use of is comfortable with having a device inserted into their body, FemiCushion provides safe and effective prolapse relief.
 Unlike pessaries, nothing goes inside the body.
-Instead, FemiCushion uses a soft and flexible silicone cushion to gently hold prolapsed organs inside the body and prevents them from bulging from the vagina.
+Instead, FemiCushion uses a soft and flexible silicone cushion to provide support to the prolapsed organ and hold prolapsed organs inside the body thus prevents them from bulging from the vagina.
 Over time as organs stay inside the body, prolapse symptoms are greatly reduced, allowing women to return to a normal and active lifestyle.